Oro Valley FAQs

 The less visible benefits include inspections for storm water control devices to ensure their proper operation, development of required storm water regulations and manuals, and studies and designs supporting mandated storm water activities.

 This is included in your monthly water bill if you are an Oro Valley Water customer.
-If you are a Tucson or Metro Water customer you will receive a separate quarterly bill for $8.70 sent from the Oro Valley Water Department for the Storm Water Fee.
-We did contact both the Tucson and Metro Water providers to try to add this fee into their monthly billing system but they were unable to accommodate our request.
+If you are a Tucson or Metro Water customer, you will receive a separate quarterly bill for $13.50 sent from the Oro Valley Water Department for the Stormwater Fee.
+We have contacted both the Tucson and Metro Water providers to add this fee into their monthly billing system, but they were unable to accommodate our request.

-Oro Valley Water customers receive their bill every month.
-Tucson and Metro Water customers receive a quarterly bill 4 times a year each.
+Oro Valley Water customers are billed monthly in their water bill.
+Tucson and Metro Water customers receive a quarterly bill in January, April, July and October.

 We are sending a quarterly bill to reduce our overhead and administrative costs as much as possible to ensure we maximize the use of the funds for the tangible benefits.

-The Oro Valley Water Department does have an Automated Bill Payment (ACH) program available for all Storm Water customers.
-This service offers you an easy way to pay your storm water bill without the hassle of remembering to write a check.
-Your storm water bill is paid automatically each month from your checking or savings account.
-To enroll in the ACH program please call 520-229-5070 or 520-229-5044 and we will mail an application for this program to you.
+The Oro Valley Water Department has an Automated Bill Payment (ACH) program available for all Stormwater customers.
+This service offers an easy way to pay your stormwater bill without the hassle of remembering to write a check.
+Your stormwater bill is deducted automatically each month from your checking or savings account.
+To enroll in the ACH program please call 520-229-4816 or 520-229-5070 and an application for this program will be mailed to you.